Charles E W Bean, Diaries, AWM38 3DRL 606/19/1 - October - November 1915 - Part 7

 w this thing padding down / hill behind

 them.
-The rest o / picket ws to follow.
+The rest o / picket ws to follow

-a ½ hr.
+in ½ hr.
 They came to a place where /

 stream or path forked around a bush.

-They decide to lie up at X
+They decided to lie up at x

-believing tt / man cd try
+believing tt / man wd try

 to get round quicker than

-they did at Y & anticipate
+Z They did at Y & anticipate

-them & warn his friends. /
+them & warn his friends /

 on down.
 They saw his shadow pass

-quite close - then, instead of passing
+quite close - & then, instead of passing,

 he lay up at Y. They heard a rustle